 Trium was a Mitsubishi subsidiary founded in 1983 and was one of the earliest old cell phone companies in the world.
 The first Trium mobile phone was released in 1999.
 The company exited the mobile phone market in 2008.
 Interesting fact: for decades, the Japanese stayed ahead of the curve of mobile technology and had the most advanced phones and networks.

 Now, you know which mobile phone makers are old cell phone companies.
 Siemens, Trium, and Ericsson are history now.
-But other oldies like Samsung, Motorola, Nokia, and Alcatel still make cell phones till today, though they have gone through different ownership in all these years.
+But other oldies like Samsung, Motorola, Nokia, and Alcatel still make cell phones till today, though they have gone through different ownership and transformations in all these years.
 If you are interested in mobile phones from the past and what to do with them, you will be interested in my article on old cell phones.